vault27/Foundation/paloalto.md

 - **Clientless VPN**
 - **Satellite**

+**Authentication in Agent section**

+- Client certificate - install certificate with key to client - why?
+- Save user credentials - if No - User will have to enter login/pass manually every time

 **App configuration subsection in Agent section**

 - "Max Times User Can Disable" is configured on Portal - how many tims User can disable Global Protect - in App section